baby looking at book

 Water bottles and snacks.

-I like to have simple snacks on hand for when the girls need a bite and I am busy with the baby.
-Another thing I always do is have a bottle of water sitting somewhere where the littlest one can reach it.
 By now the older ones can get their own water, but this was something that I learned was important when I had two under two.
 The one year old often needed a drink when the baby was nursing, and it saved me lots of interruptions.

 water bottle on bookshelf